North American Art

 A Devious Kind of Detachment

-Hopper’s signature insight comes in the form of viewer detachment.
-As such, he is able to use a seemingly plain image to push his viewer into the feeling that they are but a helpless observer in someone else’s world.
-Above all, he uses the dullness of a sepia-color palette, a claustrophobic bedroom setting, and a passive subject to project a reality so far removed from the romanticism of modern day “love”.
+Hopper’s key strength lies in how he distances the viewer.
+He takes a simple image and uses it to make us feel like helpless onlookers in someone else’s life.
+Above all, he uses the dullness of a sepia-color palette, a claustrophobic bedroom setting, and a passive subject to project a reality so far removed from the romanticism of modern-day “love”.

-Typically, his subjects never look us in the eye.
+Typically, his subjects never meet the viewer’s gaze.
 They stare out of windows, at walls, into coffee cups, and at the turned backs of disinterested men.
 The goings on within the painting never involve the viewer.
 The relationship portrayed is between Hopper and his expressionless subject alone.

 Edward Hopper, Automat, 1927, Des Moines Art Center, Des Moines, IO, USA.